Peperomia argyreia (Watermelon Peperomia) Care; Watering, Fertilizer, Pruning, Propagation, Problems

 How often should I water Peperomia argyreia?

-Significantly decrease watering in fall and winter to keep the soil barely moist as growth is minimal at this time.
+Significantly decrease watering in fall and winter to keep the soil barely moist as growth is reduced at this time.
 Do not allow the soil to dry out completely as underwatering can lead to wilting, drooping, yellowing and leaf drop.

 Use chlorine-free water like rainwater to prevent staining and browning of leaf edges.
 Only water with room temperature water to prevent cold shock which can cause stunted growth and leaf fall.